-The Sipp Culture Artist Relief Fund aim is to provide financial resources to independent artists and under-resourced tiny arts organizations as emergency relief during the COVID-19 pandemic.
+The Sipp Culture Artist Relief Fund aim is to provide financial resources to independent artists and under-resourced small arts organizations as emergency relief during the COVID-19 pandemic.
 While understanding that there will need to be re-envisioning of our models for financial recovery and sustainability, we strategically direct these funds to help alleviate some of the pressures being felt by small arts organizations, cultural producers, and artists that fly under the national radar.

 Through our partnership with the Intercultural Leadership Institute (ILI) partners, we have launched a re-granting mechanism to provide support to approximately 1,500 artists and arts and cultural organizations of color across diverse regions of the country in the form of crisis relief grants.
 Sipp Culture will disseminate funds to artists of color and organizations led by people of color working in the states of Alabama, Arkansas, Louisiana, Mississippi, and Tennessee.
 Links to the application can be found at the bottom of this page.